 This small island is one of the oldest overseas territories belonging to the British, only Bermuda is older.
-Even though St Helena is so far away from the UK I can still spend my sterling there, the local currency is the St Helena Pound.
-An interesting fact about this beautiful place is that it’s on of the safest remote islands on the planet, and in my opinion one of the most beautiful.
+Even though St Helena is so far away from the UK I can still spend my sterling there, the local currency is St Helena Pound.
+An interesting fact about this beautiful place is that it’s one of the safest remote islands on the planet and in my opinion one of the most beautiful.
 In my opinion, not a country though.

 Similar to Reunion, it is owned by the French, you’ll find it in the middle of Madagascar and Mozambique (nearly 10,000 KM from Paris).
 Mayotte is an interesting one because even though the French-run the island and it’s officially part of the Eurozone, Comoros actually lays claim to it.
 A quarter of a million people live in Mayotte, and they must be happy with the French because they voted to keep that status after a referendum in 2009.
 In my opinion, not a country though.

 Did you know?